RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: FINDING COMMON AND RARE PATTERNS IN SIGNALS: THE ALGORITHM

 We process as follows: At each step of the CDL outer problem, we begin by sampling $N_W$ windows $(\bx_w)_{1 \le w \le {N_W}}$ from a uniform distribution.
 The windows are selected with overlap to limit the bias due to border effects.
 We then compute an approximate sparse code $\Zstar_w$ for each subproblem by minimizing the sparse coding over the window.
 Following \cite{malezieux2021understanding,tolooshams2022stable}, whose results suggested that optimizing over $D$ did not require precise sparse coding at each step, we use an approximation $Z^{\Nfista}$ of $\Zstar(D; \bx)$, where $Z^{\Nfista}$ is given by $\Nfista$ iterations of the FISTA algorithm~\eqref{eqn:fista}.

 Using these per-window approximated activation vectors, we can then update the dictionary $D$.
 Due to the stochastic nature of the algorithm, we depart from traditional alternate minimization strategies and perform only one gradient step.
 This single-step update strategy is further justified by the inherent noise in the gradient estimate, which arises from both the stochastic sampling of windows and the use of approximate sparse codes.
 In such settings, performing multiple gradient steps per batch does not significantly reduce the update variance and may even amplify the impact of the approximation error in the sparse coding stage.
 This strategy is in-line with the deep CDL algorithm, but we do not backpropagate the gradient through the sparse code approximation $Z^{\Nfista}$, as it leads to unstable Jacobian estimation for the original problem~\eqref{eqn:patch_cdl}, as described in \cite{malezieux2021understanding}.
 To stabilize the learning and reduce the number of parameters, we compute the optimal stepsize of the dictionary update with the Stochastic Line Search algorithm \citep[SLS;][]{vaswani2019painless}.
 This algorithm can be efficiently implemented using deep learning frameworks and can leverage GPU acceleration.
 The complete procedure is summarized in \cref{alg:windowed_cdl}.
+We note that when trimming is ignored and the sparse codes are solved exactly, \rosecdl{} fits within the SGD setting, with stochasticity arising from the sampled windows.
+In this setting, convergence properties are well established~\citep{bottou2018optimization}